 Welcome to the Homepage of the Computer Vision Lab (CVL)

-The research group is part of the Institute of Visual Computing & Human-Centered Technology, Faculty of Informatics, at the TU Wien, Austria.
+The research unit is part of the Institute of Visual Computing & Human-Centered Technology, Faculty of Informatics, at the TU Wien, Austria.
 Our innovative, young lab (founded in May 2010) was formerly part of the Pattern Recognition and Image Processing Group (PRIP).
-Both the institute and the research division are headed by Prof. Robert Sablatnig.
+Both the institute and the research unit are headed by Prof. Robert Sablatnig.